K-J-Q/kitchensink-quiz/README.md

 }
 ```

-Finally, a login field was added into the index.xhtml file.
+5. A login field was added into the `index.xhtml` file.
 ```
 <h:form id="login">
 <h2>Member Login</h2>